2014 Notre Dame Fighting Irish football team

-The 2014 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2014 NCAA Division I FBS football season.
-The team was coached by Brian Kelly and played its home games at Notre Dame Stadium in South Bend, Indiana.
-They compete as an independent.

-The Irish started the season with a 6–0 record, ranked as high as No. 5 in both the AP Poll and the Coaches Poll, but had a collapse in the second half of the season, losing five of their last six games to finish the regular season at 7–5.
-Notre Dame's defense suffered significant injuries and yielded over 41 points per game over those six games.
-For the first time in school history, the Irish gave up thirty points or more in seven consecutive contests.
+The 2014 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2014 NCAA Division I FBS football season.
+In their fifth year under head coach Brian Kelly, the Irish compiled an 8–5 record and outscored opponents 427 to 379.
+They began the season 6–0 and were ranked as high as No. 5 in the AP and Coaches Polls, but went 1–5 in the second half of the regular season.
+Notre Dame's defense suffered significant injuries and yielded more than 41 points per game in those six games.
+For the first time in school history, the Irish gave up 30 or more points in seven consecutive contests.

-Despite the disappointing season the Irish finished on a high note, upsetting the heavily favored LSU Tigers (8 point favorites) in the Music City Bowl, 31–28.
-Kicker Kyle Brindza kicked the game-winning field goal as time expired.
-This was the first win by Notre Dame over a Southeastern Conference (SEC) team since beating the University of Tennessee Volunteers in 2005.
-This is also Notre Dame's first win over a ranked opponent in a bowl game since 1993, where they defeated No. 6 Texas A&M.
+The Irish finished on a high note, upsetting No. 22 LSU in the Music City Bowl, 31–28, as Kyle Brindza kicked a game-winning field goal as time expired.
+This was Notre Dame's first win over a ranked opponent in a bowl game since 1993.

+The team's statistical leaders included quarterback Everett Golson (3,445 passing yards), running back Tarean Folston (889 rushing yards), wide receiver William Fuller (76 receptions for 1,094 yards), linebacker Jaylon Smith (112 total tackles), and kicker Kyle Brindza (93 points scored).
+Middle linebacker Joe Schmidt was selected as the team's most valuable player.

+The team played its home games at Notre Dame Stadium in Notre Dame, Indiana.